 The Campsite

 The campground is beautiful.
 It is filled with Redwood trees.
-We have stayed at a couple of campsites at Hendy Woods.
+We have stayed at multiple campsites at Hendy Woods.

 Hendy Woods Campsite #4 (Azalea Loop)